DonnervS/grimheim-rules/rules/game-rules.md

 - The Attacker selects a target in the model’s Line of Sight and within the weapon’s maximum range.
 - The target needs to be at least 2" away.
 - The target becomes the Defender.

+##### Nearest Foe

+If any enemy model is within 8”, the Attacker must target the closest one.

 ### 3. Roll Attack Dice